megaport/terraform-provider-megaport/docs/resources/vxc.md

 Required:

 - `requested_product_uid` (String) The Product UID requested by the user for the A-End configuration.
+Note: For cloud provider connections, the actual Product UID may differ from the requested UID due to Megaport's automatic port assignment for partner ports.
+This is expected behavior and ensures proper connectivity.

 Optional: